 T0: There is no tumor.

-Tis: An early cancer that has not spread to other tissue.
+Tis: An early, noninvasive precancerous growth.
 This is also called carcinoma in situ.

-Ta: The tumor is a noninvasive, verrucous (wart-like) carcinoma, which looks somewhat like a small piece of broccoli or cabbage.
+Ta: The tumor is a noninvasive, wart-like carcinoma, which looks somewhat like a small piece of broccoli or cabbage.

-T1a: The tumor has grown into the subepithelial connective tissue (tissue below the top layers of skin).
+T1a: The tumor has invaded into the subepithelial connective tissue, which is tissue below the top layers of skin.
 The tumor has not grown into blood or lymph vessels, and the tumor grade (see above) is G2 or lower.

 T1b: The tumor has grown into the subepithelial connective tissue.
 The tumor has grown into blood or lymph vessels, and/or the tumor grading is G3 or higher.

-T2: The tumor has grown into the corpus spongiosum or corpora cavernosum (internal chambers of the penis).
+T2: The tumor has grown into the corpus spongiosum or corpora cavernosum, which are internal chambers of the penis.

 T3: The tumor has grown into the urethra.

-T4: The tumor has grown into other nearby structures.
+T4: The tumor has grown into other nearby structures such as the pubic bone, the scrotum, or the prostate.

 pNX: The regional lymph nodes cannot be evaluated.